carlosliu/carlosliu.github.io/notes/angular2.md

 ## Overview

-This is a list of
+This is a list of userful notes about Angular2 development for my own need.
+A more completed list can be found at [awesome-angular2](https://github.com/AngularClass/awesome-angular2).

 <!-- No more `scope` -->
 <!-- performance -->
 <!-- universal/isomorphic/server side rendering -->